Sridevivaradharajan/Global-Vaccination-Data-Analysis/README.md

 This repository is licensed under **Creative Commons Attribution-NonCommercial 4.0 (CC BY-NC 4.0)**.
 You may use, share, and adapt the project **for non-commercial purposes** with proper credit.

-Would you like me to also include a **short “Project Motivation” paragraph** (why you did this project, e.g., for public health insights or a portfolio project)?
-It makes README files feel more personal and is good for recruiters/researchers viewing your repo.